yomidevs/yomitan/README.md

 ## Frequently Asked Questions ##

+*   **Can I still create cards without HTML formatting?
+The option for it is gone!**

+    Developing Yomichan is a constant balance between including useful features and keeping complexity at a minimum.
+    With the new user-editable card template system, it is possible to create text-only cards without having to double the number field of templates in the extension itself.
+If you would like to stop HTML tags from being added to your cards, simply copy the contents of the <a href="dl/fields.txt">text-only field template</a> into the template box on the Anki settings page (make sure you have the *Show advanced options* checkbox ticked), making sure to replace the existing values.

 *   **Will you add support for online dictionaries?**

     Online dictionaries will never be implemented because it is impossible to support them in a robust way.
 In order to